mangata-finance/diagrams/README.md

-collator --> collator: It is collators (Bob) order to build a block sequencer --> mangatacontract: Sequencer (Bob) will read ETH contract updates sequencer --> collator: Submit Extrinsic with new ETH deposits collator --> collator: Collator (Bob) will produce block
+collator --> collator: It is collators (Bob) order to build a block sequencer --> mangatacontract: Sequencer (Bob) will read ETH contract updates sequencer --> collator: Submit Extrinsic with new ETH deposits collator --> collator: A new ETH compatible address will be created for user collator --> collator: New Token will be registered in asset registry collator --> collator: Collator (Bob) will produce block

-agregator --> collator: Reads that new N block(s) was produced by some collator agregator --> operator: Submits task: Finalize blocks operator --> relay: Check finalisation on Relay chain operator --> operator: (optional) execute try-runtime block validation operator --> operator: Sign the response with operator PK operator --> agregator: Returns finished task agregator --> eigencontract: Submits TX on ETH Contract with the hashed information
+agregator --> collator: Reads that new N block(s) was produced by some collator agregator --> operator: Submits task: Finalize blocks operator --> relay: Check finalisation on Relay chain operator --> operator: (V2) execute try-runtime block validation operator --> operator: Sign the response with operator PK operator --> agregator: Returns finished task agregator --> eigencontract: Submits TX on ETH Contract with the hashed information